What Is Direct Traffic?

 - Accessing the site from a shortened URL (depending on the URL shortener)

-- Clicking a link from a Mobile social media apps like Facebook or Twitter.
-Phone apps often do not pass referrer information.
+- Clicking a link from a mobile social media apps like Facebook or Twitter.
+Mobile apps may not pass referrer information

-- Going to a non-secure (http) site from a link on a secure (https) site, as the secure site won’t pass a referrer to the non-secure site.
-For instance, if someone clicks a link on https://example.com to go to http://example2.com, the analytics for example2.com will show the session as direct.
+- A User going to a non-secure (http) site from a link on a secure (https) site, as the secure site won’t pass a referrer to the non-secure site.
+For instance, if someone clicks a link on https://example.com to go to http://example2.com, the analytics for example2.com will show the session as direct

-- Accessing a site from organic search, in some instances, will end up being reported as Direct due to browser issues.
-An experiment conducted by Groupon showed as much as 60% of direct traffic may be from organic search.
+- In some situations, accessing a site from organic search may end up being reported as Direct due to browser issues.
+An experiment conducted by Groupon showed as much as 60% of direct traffic may be from organic search

 Fixes For Direct Traffic

-Google’s URL Builder tool makes the process of tagging URLs simple.
+Google’s Campaign URL Builder tool makes the process of tagging URLs simple.